obsidianmd/obsidian-developer-docs/en/Developer policies.md

 In both cases, the original author must be credited as a contributor to the new project.

 If your project diverges from existing options, it should not be a fork.
 Start fresh with a new repository and your own code.
-It should inherit no code from the original repo.
+It should inherit no code from the original repo without explicit permission.

 ## Reporting violations